jonnonz1/nz-statute-book/acts/public/2014/veterans-support-act-2014.md

 ### Subpart 8 — Funeral expenses

 ### 152 Application
-(1) Section 153 applies in relation to the death of a veteran if the death is attributable to qualifying service.
+(1) Section 153 applies in relation to the death of a veteran if— (a) the veteran had undertaken qualifying operational service; or (b) the veteran’s death was a service-related death.
-(2) Section 154 applies in relation to the death of a veteran if the death is not attributable to qualifying service.
+(2) Section 154 applies to the death of other veterans (Scheme One only).

-### 153 Funeral expenses if death due to qualifying service
+### 153 Funeral expenses: veterans with qualifying operational service or service-related death
 (1) VANZ may pay or contribute to the payment of the expenses of the funeral and burial or cremation of the veteran.
 (2) The maximum amount payable under subsection (1) must be specified in regulations made under section 265.
 (3) If the veteran dies in hospital and his or her burial or cremation is to take place in the locality where the veteran was admitted to hospital, VANZ is responsible for paying the reasonable cost of transporting the body.